uniquefine/wirvscorona_tracker_backend/README.md

 # wirvscorona Covid-19 journal backend

-Build with django as backend and plotly for interactive plots.
+Built with django as backend and plotly for interactive plots.
 Data from Journal app is saved in Firestore database.

 The Frontend of the Journal app is [here](https://github.com/SimoneStefani/covid19-journal-app).